Plants have different shades of green because of different amounts of chlorophyll in their leaves as well as different combinations of other pigments.

-Some plants have thin leaves but some have thick leaves.
-Thicker leaves are either juicy (also called succulent) as in a cactus or non juicy (also called dicotyledons) as in Eucalyptus leaves.
-The leaves of dicotyledons are thick and non-juicy, are darker green because they have dense chloroplasts which highly absorb sunlight but have low reflectance.
-The succulent leaves tend to be lighter as their cells are quite watery, and thus the concentration of chlorophyll on the surface is less.
+Some plants have thin leaves, but some have very thick leaves.
+Thicker leaves are either juicy (also called succulents) as in a cactus, or non-juicy (also called dicotyledons) as in Eucalyptus leaves.
+The leaves of dicotyledons are thick and non-juicy, as well as darker green, because they have dense chloroplasts that highly absorb sunlight, but have low reflectance.
+Succulent leaves tend to be lighter, as their cells are quite watery, so the concentration of chlorophyll on the surface is lower.

-I thought an entire leaf must be of the same shade of green, but oh my, surprised I was!
-The upper part of a leaf is darker owing to the high concentrations of chloroplasts present as compared to the lighter bottom part.
+The upper part of a leaf is darker, owing to the high concentrations of chloroplasts present, as compared to the lighter bottom part.

 Young leaves have a lighter shade of green than matured and old leaves.
-Young leaves have yet to develop a fully functioning cell wall, and they don’t have the tidings for achieving photosynthesis as well, both of which contribute to a lighter shade.
+Young leaves have yet to develop a fully functioning cell wall, and they can’t achieve photosynthesis as efficiently, both of which contribute to a lighter shade.
 As the leaves mature, they become darker green.
 Many leaves even turn yellow or orange before death, resulting in beautiful fall foliage in various parts of the world.

 Deficiencies in Plants

-Yes, we are not alone in this, even plants get nutrient deficiencies!
+Yes, we are not alone in this… even plants get nutrient deficiencies!
 Nutrient deficiencies such as that of nitrogen, low magnesium and iron (also called Chlorosis) can make the plant go yellow or yellowish-green.
-This happens because these components are necessary for making chlorophyll.
+This happens because these chemical components are necessary for making chlorophyll.